opendatasoft/ods-documentation/source/sourcing_and_processing_data/harvesters/ftp_with_meta_csv.rst

 | random-id      | Venture Capital Investments | Venture capital industry statistics. | Economy, Business | Venture capital;Investments;IPO;Acquisitions | investments.json |                      |
 +----------------+-----------------------------+--------------------------------------+-------------------+----------------------------------------------+------------------+----------------------+

-- The ``name`` column contains an identifier for each row, these identifiers can be anything as long as they only contain letters and numbers, are unique across the file, and don't change over time.
+- The ``name`` column contains an identifier for each row.
+These identifiers can be anything as long as they only contain letters and numbers, are unique across the file, and don't change over time.
 - The **CSV resource column** (``source_dataset`` by default) contains the resource for each row.

-- The optional **CSV shema column** (``schema_file`` on the example above) contains the schema file for each row.
+- The optional **CSV shema column** (here, ``schema_file``) contains the schema file for each row.
 - Every other column is a metadata (e.g: ``title``, ``description``, ``theme``, ``keyword``, ``license``, ``language``, but there are other ones you can add).
-Please note the format for lists like ``keywords``, where you have to put a semicolon separated, double quoted list of words.
+Note: use double quotes at the beginning and end of lists like ``keywords``, where you have to use semicolons to separate words.

 Resources
 ---------

-Resources can either be :
+Resources can either be:

-- files on the FTP server, in the same folder as the ``index.csv`` file or under a subdirectory by specifying the relative path to the file in the column (e.g "resources/chocolate.csv"),
+- files on the FTP server, in the same folder as the ``index.csv`` file, or under a subdirectory by specifying the relative path to the file in the column (e.g "resources/chocolate.csv")

-- any URL pointing towards a supported format,
+- any URL pointing towards a supported format

-- if the column is empty, the dataset will only contain metadata.
+If the column is empty, the dataset will only contain metadata.

 Resources in any format supported by the platform can be harvested.
 However, as the harvester heavily relies on automatic parameters detection for the connector's configuration, files must be simple enough to be correctly extracted.